 You have an app that you use everyday.
 You're familiar with it and know how to navigate your way around it like the back of our hand— but one day, it suddenly looks different.
 Your brain freezes, trying to comprehend the new placement of things, and you find yourself once again going on a journey of discovery to find that one button that accomplishes what you want to do.

-When software like websites and mobile apps are made and launched, they are often in their first versions.
 What does this mean?
 Allow us to take The Nature of Software Development’s creative illustration for this:

 Imagine being the inventor of the first car in the world.
 Where do you start?